kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 nitty-gritty.
 -->

-In order to make PolicyReport API an official Kubernetes SIG API, we should create a `policy-report` (__name subject to change__) repository under the `kubernetes-sigs` org.
+In order to make Policy Report API an official Kubernetes SIG API, we propose:

-* Create a new project in kubernetes-sigs by following the guidelines mentioned [here](https://github.com/kubernetes/community/blob/master/github-management/kubernetes-repositories.md#rules-for-new-repositories)
+* Create a new project `policy-report-api` (__name subject to change__) repository under the `kubernetes-sigs` org following the guidelines mentioned [here](https://github.com/kubernetes/community/blob/master/github-management/kubernetes-repositories.md#rules-for-new-repositories)
 * Cleanup the [existing policy-report directory](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report) to contain only the necessary content for migration
-* Notify existing users about the new repository location and share with relevant sigs (`sig-auth`, `sig-security`, `sig-apimachinery`)
+* Notify existing projects and tools about the new repository location and share with relevant sigs (`sig-auth`, `sig-security`, `sig-apimachinery`)

 ### User Stories (Optional)